Discovery Grants (individual) program

 A maximum of 12,000 characters is allowed in the text box.

-Refer to This link will take you to another Web site Selecting the appropriate federal granting agency for additional information.
+Refer to Selecting the appropriate federal granting agency for additional information.

 This section refers only to other research support that will be or may be active during the funding period of the proposed Discovery Grant.
 Do not include information concerning previous applications or grants that ended or will end before the funding period of the proposed Discovery Grant.